DeFi-Vandelay/arthurvandelay.dev/README.md

 # Personal-Website
 Repo for the development of my personal website - simple &amp; interactive landing page

-# 🚀 Web3 Developer | Crypto Enthusiast | Altcoin Degenerate 🚀
+# Developer / Author Intro

 Passionate about decentralized finance (DeFi), smart contracts, and memecoins.
 Providing daily market insights, top trending tokens, and the best tools in the crypto space.
 Join me for educational content, live AMAs, and exclusive crypto updates.